 Which Breed Is Best?

-These breeds are both winners, and have a lot to offer.
-Both are well adapted to family life, but both are also best suited to active owners who have the time to spend with them on a daily basis.
+These breeds are both winners and have a lot to offer.
+Both are well adapted to family life, but both are also best suited to active owners who have the time to spend with them daily.

 Whichever you choose, you can be sure that they will give you back as much – if not more – love, companionship, and fun than you give them.

 And, if you ever wonder who would win in a malamute vs husky fight — check out this video!

 Here is a table that quickly runs through some of the more notable differences when it comes to the malamute vs husky debate.

 |Weight||80-100 pounds||35-70 pounds|

 |Coat Color||Black, light gray, some shades of red||Red, black, gray, white, sable, and agouti|

 |Purpose||Pull heavy sleds over long distances at a slow pace||Pull light sleds over a long distance at a fast pace|